dreid1991/md_engine/doc/source/fix-NVT-rescale.rst

 Overview
 ^^^^^^^^
-The FixNVTRescale permits rescaling of the velocities every :math: `applyEvery` turn in the simulation for maintaining the temperature at some specified set point ``T``.
+The FixNVTRescale permits rescaling of the velocities every ``applyEvery`` turn in the simulation for maintaining the temperature at some specified set point ``T``.
 Temperature set points may be specified as a constant double value, as a list of temperatures with associated time intervals, or as a python function.

 Constructor